calyx-servicios/helpdesk/helpdesk_team_properties/README.rst

 .. !!!
 Description must be max 2-3 paragraphs, and is required.

-This module extends the functionality of ... to support ... and to allow you to ...
+This module extends the functionality of Helpdesk to support team specific tags, categories and stages and to allow more customizable tickets management

 **Table of contents**